-Criteria JORC Code explanation Commentary • Quality and adequacy of topographic control. has a precision of +/- 0.5 degrees.
+Criteria JORC Code explanation Commentary Verification of sampling and assaying The verification of significant intersections by either independent or alternative company personnel.
+The use of twinned holes.
+Documentation of primary data, data entry procedures, data verification, data storage (physical and electronic) protocols.
+Discuss any adjustment to assay data.
+Determination of the reported downhole interval of mineralisation has been verified by alternative company personnel via electronic photographic data.
+No twin-hole drilling completed to date at Puolalaki.
+All geological and location data is currently stored in Excel spreadsheets.
+Data entry has been by manual input and validation of the small amount of data has been done by checking input on screen prior to saving.
+No adjustments or calibrations were made to any assay data used in this report.
+Location of data points Accuracy and quality of surveys used to locate drill holes (collar and down-hole surveys), trenches, mine workings and other locations used in Mineral Resource estimation.
+Specification of the grid system used.
+Quality and adequacy of topographic control.
+Drillhole locations have been planned using a combination of GIS software packages.
+Drillhole locations have been determined using a Garmin handheld GPS unit with an accuracy of +/- 1m.
+Drill azimuths were laidout with a hand-held Suunto compass that has a precision of +/- 0.5 degrees.
 A compensation of 4°E was applied to compensate for both magnetic declination and meridian convergence.
 Downhole surveys have been completed using a DeviGyro downhole survey instrument at regular intervals.
 Grid system is Swedish Coordinate system SWEREF 99.
 Topographic control has been established by handheld GPS and cross-correlation with digital laser topographic imagery and is considered and is adequate for the greenfields exploration completed.
 Data spacing and distribution Data spacing for reporting of Exploration Results.
 Whether the data spacing and distribution is sufficient to establish the degree of geological and grade continuity appropriate for the Mineral Resource and Ore Reserve estimation procedure(s) and classifications applied.
 Whether sample compositing has been applied.
 The current data spacing or drill profile separation at Puolalaki is irregular due to the current drillhole targets being geophysical targets.
 The data spacing and distribution is not currently considered sufficient to establish a good degree of geological and grade continuity.
 No sample compositing has been applied.
 Orientation of data in relation to geological structure Whether the orientation of sampling achieves unbiased sampling of possible structures and the extent to which this is known, considering the deposit type.
 If the relationship between the drilling orientation and the orientation of key mineralised structures is considered to have introduced a sampling bias, this should be assessed and reported if material.
 The drillhole orientation is considered appropriate for the sampling completed, with the drill holes drilled perpendicular to the interpreted strike of the geophysical anomalies.
 The reported mineralised intercepts are downhole widths and are not true widths.
 The intercepts reported may not represent the true width and should be taken within the context described in the preceding point.
 Sample bias as a consequence of drilling orientation is considered minimal as this stage of the project.
-Sample security • The measures taken to ensure sample security.
+Sample security The measures taken to ensure sample security.
 The drillcore has been transported from site to a secure logging facility in Malå by a local transport company.
-Audits or reviews • The results of any audits or reviews of sampling techniques and data. • No independent audits or review of sampling have been completed to date.
-Results have been reviewed internally by Mr Ben McCormack (Outlier Geoscience) and no issues have been identified.
+Audits or reviews The results of any audits or reviews of sampling techniques and data.
+No independent audits or review of sampling have been completed to date.
+Results have been reviewed internally by Mr Ben McCormack (Outlier Geoscience) and